Maintenance contracts & extended warranties. What are they, what do they cover and should I have one?

 A guarantee that the stairlift will be looked at and repaired by an engineer.

-Some suppliers class maintenance agreements as virtually an extension of the warranty.
+Some stairlift suppliers include a maintenance agreement as an extension of the warranty.

 However, there are many differences and terms, as these are specific to the supplier's terms and conditions, not the manufacturer, as was the case with a warranty.

-Most suppliers offer varying levels of cover.
+Most suppliers offer different levels of maintenance cover.
 There are too many variations to name but we have provided some examples you may come across.

 These can sometimes be classed as maintenance levels 1, 2 or 3.
 Basic level Standard level, Premium level, or alternatively Bronze, Silver or Gold cover.